{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 • Cash is a risk-free place to keep your savings.
 It can provide security and stability.

-• If you hold onto too much cash for too long, you may miss opportunities to earn greater gains from other investments.
+• If you hold too much cash for too long, you may miss opportunities to earn greater gains from other investments.

 • Dollar-cost averaging is a way to move your cash into the market in small amounts at a regular pace.